Benson2121/Taxi-Database-System-Design/README.md

 • recognize limits to the expressive power of standard SQL Please read this assignment thoroughly before you proceed.

-# Introduction
+## Introduction

-In this assignment, we will work with a database to support a ride-sharing / taxi company like Uber or Lyft.
+In this project, we will work with a database to support a ride-sharing / taxi company like Uber or Lyft.
 Keep in mind that your code for this assignment must work on any database instance (including ones with empty tables) that satisfies the schema.

-# Part 1: SQL Queries General requirements
+## Part 1: SQL Queries General requirements

 To ensure that your query results match the form expected by the autotester (attribute types and order, for instance), We are providing a schema for the result of each query.
 These can be found in files q1.sql, q2.sql, . . . , q10.sql.
 You must add your solution code for each query to the corresponding file.
 Make sure that each file is entirely self-contained, and does not depend on any other files; each will be run separately on a fresh database instance, and so (for example) any views you create in q1.sql will not be accessible in q5.sql.

+### The queries

+These queries are quite complex, and we have tried to specify them precisely.
+If behaviour is not specified in a particular case, we will not test that case.

+Design your queries with the following in mind:

+ • When we say that a client had a ride, or a driver gave a ride we mean that the ride was completed, that is, it has gone from request through to drop-off.

+ • The date of a ride is the date on which it was requested.
+(The drop-off might have a later date if the ride began just before midnight, for example.)
+Similarly, the month of a ride and the year of a ride are determined by the date on which it was requested.

+ • When we refer to a month we mean a specific month and year combination, such as January 2022, rather than just January.

+ • We will assume the following constraints hold:

+  – The end time of a shift is after its start time.
+  – A shift will have at least one row in table Location, recorded at the start of the shift, and it may have more.
+Each additional row for a shift indicates an updated location for the driver, and will have a datetime that occurs between the shift start time and the shift end time (inclusive).
+  – The request, dispatch, pickup and dropoff for any given ride occur in that order in time, and each step is after (not at the same time) as the one before.
+  – No dispatch can be recorded for a driver while they have another ride that has not been completed.
+  – No ride request can be recorded for a client if they have another ride request that has not lead to a completed ride.
+If it weren’t costly to enforce these restrictions, we would express them as constraints.

 # Part 2: Embedded SQL